 - Purchase basic necessities and learn how to navigate Fort Collins on the shopping and public transportation trips.

 Please register here for the Fall 2018 Graduate International Orientation.
 Here is a draft of the orientation schedule.

 The Office of International Programs will be communicating with graduate students about International Graduate Orientation.
 This webpage is the best resource for all your Orientation needs.
 Email email@example.com with any questions.

 If you can not arrive in time to attend Orientation on August 14 you must sign up for a make-up session to go over the required immigration information.
-Sign-ups for the make up orientation session will be available early April.
 Make-up sessions are held in Laurel Hall, and are organized by the International Student and Scholar Services office.

 Undergraduates can sign up here for optional evening events and shopping trips hosted by the International Student and Scholar Services office.

-If you can not arrive in time to attend Orientation on August 14, you must sign up for a make-up session to go over the required immigration information; Sign-ups for the make up orientation session will be available early April.
+If you can not arrive in time to attend Orientation on August 14, you must sign up for a make-up session to go over the required immigration information.
 Make-up sessions are held in Laurel Hall, and are organized by the International Student and Scholar Services office.